thebenedict/thebenedict.github.io/_posts/2015-12-09-sema-difference.markdown

 Want to go deeper?
 Lonely on a Tuesday?
 The data's online!
 You can [download the original articles](https://s3.amazonaws.com/tzscrape/tz_articles.zip) in json format or check out [the scrapers](https://github.com/thebenedict/tzscrape) on github.
 The brave might peruse my idiosyncratic python [scripts for data cleaning](https://github.com/thebenedict/tzanalyze), including a Jupyter notebook with the LDA experiments.

 #### Thanks!
-Ben Taylor for context, translation and thoughtful feedback. ([Go check out his blog](http://mtega.com)).
+Ben Taylor for context, translation and thoughtful feedback.
 Josh Levens, Jessica Padron and Daniel Waistell for help with translation.
 Angela Ambroz, Mike Dewar, David Feldman, Kelly Hamblin, and Ashely Price for useful discussions.
 Kelly and Jennifer Hamblin contributed photos.